mlaaks/coherent-rtlsdr/README.md

+***10.8.2022 PROJECT DEVELOPEMENT HALTED, WE'LL NEED TO FIND SOMEONE TO CONTINUE THE WORK WITH OUR RECEIVER PROTO.

+Perhaps this should be someday converted into a GNU Radio OOT module as a signal source, but I do not have the time until I finish my PhD.
+***

 # coherent-rtlsdr, reworked synchronization algorithm

 Mostly the same requirements as in my previous coherentsdr proof-of-concept.
 One added dependency, GNU Readline, for the shell.
 Some unworking features: adding and deleting receivers during runtime, application does not always exit cleanly.